 Divorce is a legal process that couples engage in if they wish to officially end a relationship that has been legally sanctioned by marriage.
-The marriage may have taken place with either religious civil ceremony.
+The marriage may have taken place with either a religious or civil ceremony.

 "Based on the divorce rate prevailing at the end of the 1990s, projections for the years between 2005 and 2025 indicated that almost half (46 per cent) of all marriages in Australia would end in divorce, nine per cent of marriages would be over within five years, one in every five marriages would be over within 10 years, and that more than one in every three marriages (35 per cent) would be over within 20 years."

 Ref: ABS (2000); see also National Centre for Social & Economic Modelling Projections for 2005-2025, Income and Wealth Report, issue 10 (April 2005), p6.

 Application for Divorce

 The separation and/or divorce process usually entails arrangements involving division of assets acquired throughout the relationship and if children under the age of 18 years are involved, how they will be cared for following separation and/or divorce.

 The law requires that a couple be legally separated for 12 months before divorce can be granted.
 Legal separation occurs on the date that a couple cease being a couple even if they continue to reside under the same roof.

 The application for divorce is made the Federal Circuit Court of Australia and incurs a filing fee.

 Divorce application forms can be completed by one party and lodged with the Court or you may prefer to engage the services of Family Lawyer.